 It would be best if you got those feelings out somehow.

 Even if you simply write them down.

-During especially difficult times in my life, I’ve journaled my prayers ineligible handwriting and then threw the journals away.
+During especially difficult times in my life, I’ve journaled my prayers in books with ineligible handwriting and then threw the journals away.
 I didn’t want anyone to read my inner thoughts.